deqyra/tccppwiki/README.md

 Also, try to maintain consistent style in code.
 Some very rough points to touch on:

 - Most markdown and code on the website has a 120 column limit and this is enforced by the auto-formatter
-- Code blocks in markdown should generally not be wider than 80 columns so that they fits without scrolling
+- Code blocks in markdown should generally not be wider than 80 columns so that they fit without scrolling
 - Indent with four spaces
 - Braces on the same line, e.g. `int main() {`
 - Pointers/references on the left, e.g. `void* ptr`